Downsizing Diffusion Models for Cardinality Estimation

 \subsection{Model Choice}

-The \textbf {score estimator} trains a neural network, $s_\theta(x,t)$, to approximate the score function $\{\nabla\log p_t(x)|t\in(0,T)\}$, thus providing the density estimator with the data it needs to calculate pointwise densities.
-Compared to training a network that directly outputs $\nabla\log p_t(x)$, works on score-based diffusion models usually find one of the following two methods much more efficient.\\ These approaches, named the \textbf{data prediction model} \cite{refthree}\cite{reftwenty} and the \textbf{noise prediction model} \cite{refone}\cite{refthree} respectively, are both inspired by a corollary of formula (1) that $x(t)\sim p_t(x)$ can be expressed as the sum of two independent variables $x_{sig}$ and $x_{noise}$, where $k(t)x_{sig}\sim p_0(x)$ and $\sigma(t)^{-1}x_{noise}\sim\mathcal{N}(0,I_d)$.
-Therefore, $\nabla\log p_t(x)$ would equal
+The \textbf {score estimator} trains a neural network, $s_\theta(x,t)$, to approximate the score function $\{\nabla\log p_t(x)|t\in(0,T]\}$, thus providing the density estimator with the data it needs to calculate pointwise densities.
+Compared to training a network that directly outputs $\nabla\log p_t(x)$, works on score-based diffusion models usually find one of the following two methods much more efficient.